digst/OIOSAML.Java/README.md

 ## Running the Integration test

-To run the IntegrationTest you need to have a `chromedriver.exe` exutable in the folder C:\tools\
+To run the IntegrationTest you need to have a `chromedriver.exe` executable in the folder C:\tools\